harrisonisrael/data_viz_390/VisualizationBlog1.md

 ![firearms_crimeindex_img.png)](https://github.com/harrisonisrael/data_viz_390/blob/main/firearms_crimeindex_img.png)

 The above graph takes data about the number of firearms in a country per 100 people, and Numbeo's crime index rating to see how the amount of firearms in a country influences the amount of crime in the country.
 The crime index rating is a relative estimation of the overall amount of crime in a country.
 The index believes that a number lower than 20 is a very low amount of crime, 20-40 is a low amount, 40-60 is a moderate amount of crime, and any rating above 60 is a high amount of crime.
-The **blue** dot represents the United States, the **green** dot represents Australia, and the **orange** dot represents Canada,
+The **blue** dot represents the United States, the **green** dot represents Australia, and the **orange** dot represents Canada.
+Country's whose number of firearms per 100 people exceeds 30 are labled.

 ### other graphs I was considering writing about: